open-telemetry/opamp-spec/specification.md

     AcceptsRemoteConfig            = 0x00000002;
     // The Agent will report EffectiveConfig in StatusReport.
     ReportsEffectiveConfig         = 0x00000004;
-    // The Agent can accept Addon offers.
+    // The Agent can accept package offers.
-    AcceptsAddons                  = 0x00000008;
+    AcceptsPackages                = 0x00000008;
-    // The Agent can report Addon status.
+    // The Agent can report package status.
-    ReportsAddonsStatus            = 0x00000010;
+    ReportsPackagesStatus          = 0x00000010;
-    // The Agent can accept packages to install.
-    AcceptsAgentPackage            = 0x00000020;
-    // The Agent can report the installation status of the package.
-    ReportsAgentPackageStatus      = 0x00000040;
-    // The Agent can report own traces to the destination specified by
+    // The Agent can report own trace to the destination specified by
     // the Server via ConnectionSettingsOffers.own_traces field.
-    ReportsOwnTraces               = 0x00000080;
+    ReportsOwnTraces               = 0x00000020;
     // The Agent can report own metrics to the destination specified by
     // the Server via ConnectionSettingsOffers.own_metrics field.
-    ReportsOwnMetrics              = 0x00000100;
+    ReportsOwnMetrics              = 0x00000040;
     // The Agent can report own logs to the destination specified by
     // the Server via ConnectionSettingsOffers.own_logs field.
-    ReportsOwnLogs                 = 0x00000200;
+    ReportsOwnLogs                 = 0x00000080;
     // The can accept connections settings for OpAMP via
     // ConnectionSettingsOffers.opamp field.
-    AcceptsOpAMPConnectionSettings = 0x00000400;
+    AcceptsOpAMPConnectionSettings = 0x00000100;
     // The can accept connections settings for other destinations via
     // ConnectionSettingsOffers.other_connections field.
-    AcceptsOtherConnectionSettings = 0x00000800;
+    AcceptsOtherConnectionSettings = 0x00000200;
     // The Agent can accept restart requests.
-    AcceptsRestartCommand         = 0x00001000;
+    AcceptsRestartCommand          = 0x00000400;

     // Add new capabilities here, continuing with the least significant unused bit.
 }